freon4dsl/Freon4dsl/notes/buttons.md

 ### Notes
 1. This is not yet implemented in tables.
 2. We are working on exposing the in-built actions in the editor core.
+3. At the moment we cannot change the text for an icon.